wheagy/wheagy.github.io/README.md

 ## Current Projects:

 I use this space to capture what I've built, what I'm tinkering with now, and ideas I'm exploring next.
-From retro computing to robotics, this page is my running log of projects in motion.
+From retro computing to robotics, this page is my running log of my projects.

 ---